tantalising/Frost/README.md

   value.valueFieldOne = intValue;
 })
 ```
-> [!Note]:
-> To update the ui when more than one property changes,
-> use the properties argument which takes a set of properties instead of one property.

 That's all we need for state management!
 Now read the tips(they are interesting!) and if you want to know more
 about signals, check the [Detailed Explanation of Signals](#detailed-explanation-of-signals) section.